-The Child Rights Centre (CRC) starts implementing a two-year project “Positive parenting” with financial support of EU within the programme European Instrument for Democracy and Human Rights in Serbia with an aim of having all children in Serbia protected from all forms of violence through an effective legislative framework consistently enforced in all surroundings.
+The Child Rights Centre (CRC) starts implementing a two-year project “Positive parenting” with financial support of EU within the programme European Instrument for Democracy and Human Rights in Serbia with an aim of contributing to protection of every child in Serbia from all forms of violence through an effective legislative framework consistently enforced in all surroundings.

 “Positive parenting” is parental behaviour based on the best interest of the child that is nurturing, empowering, non-violent and provides recognition and guidance which involves setting of boundaries to enable the full development of the child.
 The child is entitled to care, security and upbringing that is respectful his or her individuality, and parents are entitled to support by the state in fulfilling their parental role.

 Parental divorce is one of the most stressful experience that children can face, and according to the Statistical Office of the Republic of Serbia every fourth marriage in Serbia ends up with divorce.
 Numerous research shows that children in high-conflict parental divorces are often emotionally neglected, because parents are preoccupied with financial, emotional, social and other needs.
 Children whose parents are in high-conflict divorces for too long have equal difficulties as children victims of corporal punishment and neglect.